Jedburgh

-Jedburgh (/ˈdʒɛdbərə/ JED-bər-ə; Deadard; Jeddart or Jethart) is a town and former royal burgh in the Scottish Borders and the traditional county town of the historic county of Roxburghshire.
+Jedburgh (/ˈdʒɛdbərə/ JED-bər-ə; Deadard; Jeddart or Jethart) is a market town and former royal burgh in the Scottish Borders, Scotland.
+It was the traditional county town of the historic county of Roxburghshire, and is approximately 41 miles (66 km) south west of Edinburgh, 74 miles (119 km) southeast of Glasgow, and 76 miles (122 km) southeast of Falkirk.
+It had a population of 4,129 in 2022.

 History

 Jedburgh began as Jedworð, the "worth" or enclosed settlement on the Jed.
 Later the more familiar word "burgh" was substituted for this, though the original name survives as Jeddart/Jethart.

 Bishop Ecgred of Lindisfarne founded a church at Jedburgh in the 9th century, and King David I of Scotland made it a priory between 1118 and 1138, housing Augustinian monks from Beauvais in France.
 The abbey was founded in 1147, but border wars with England in the 16th century left it a ruin.

 The deeply religious Scottish king Malcolm IV died at Jedburgh in 1165, aged 24.
 His death is thought to have been caused by Paget's disease of bone.

 David I built a castle at Jedburgh, and in 1174 it was one of five fortresses ceded to England.
 It was an occasional royal residence for the Scots.
 It was demolished in 1409.